imics-lab/imics-lab.github.io/_pages/openings.md

 # Open positions

+All PhD positions in the lab are currently filled.

 <!-- **We are currently open for PhD applications.**

 We are  looking for new group members with passion, talent, and grit!